Semantic Density, Algos & Gamestop: This Time It's Different | ETF Trends

 Which is where TikTok comes in.
 For those of us in Gen X or older, TikTok seems like just another social media platform, just one geared towards short videos.
 It’s not.
 If you’ve never “gotten it” about TikTok, go download it on your phone (not an iPad, not a browser), and search for something you actually care about.
 If you’re into making bread, just type in “bread.”
 Then spend an hour seeing what it gives you to watch.

 The TikTok algo is designed to do one thing — learn what will keep you watching.
-If you watch a video from more than a second or two, it gets weight.
+If you watch a video for more than a second or two, it gets weight.
 If you watch it all the way through for an entire, endless minute, it will get enormous weight.
-Obviously if you engage deeply enough to actually follow a creator or like a video, that carries weight too, but really, it’s about dwell time.
-Seconds are the unit of measurement and attention/action is the unit of value.
+Obviously, if you engage deeply enough to actually follow a creator or like a video, that carries weight too, but really, it’s about dwell time.
+Seconds are the unit of measurement, and attention/action is the unit of value.
 Your instantaneous reactions are what matter, much more than the depth of the content.
 Sound familiar?
 It’s time over price.
+It’s the same time compression we’ve seen in execution, applied to information.

 Now Make It About Money

 I’m a novice TikTok user, but I started checking more in the past week.
-I have never once liked a video, or followed a content creator.
+I have never once liked a video or followed a content creator.
 I’ve never typed anything into the search bar other than the one time I entered “ETF” and “Personal Finance” just to see what happens.
-My feed is currently dominated by videos like this:
+Videos like this currently dominate my feed:

 Which would be bad enough if my Robinhood account, on the same phone, a swipe away, wasn’t showing me this: